jetpax/webrepl/webrepl_cb_rfc.md

 ### 1.1 Background

-WebeRepl-CB (WebREPL Channelized Binary or just WCB) is based on the principle that WebRepl is used almost exclusively with a web browser client, and in order to provide a rich UI, the client may want to exchange data with the server 'out of band'.
-WCB is also future-looking, providing support for rendering multiple simultaneous terminal sessions.

-The legacy WebREPL protocol multiplexed different message types using:
+The legacy WebREPL protocol multiplexes different message types using:
 - WebSocket Text frames for terminal I/O
 - Binary frames with "WA"/"WB" signatures for file transfers

-This approach had limitations:
+This approach has limitations:
 - No support for binary bytecode (`.mpy`) execution
 - 82-byte fixed headers for file transfers
 - 64-character filename limits
 - Limited extensibility
 - Complex state machine for clients

+WebREPL Binary Protocol (WBP) is based on the principle that WebREPL is used almost exclusively with a web browser client, which is capable of providing a rich UI.
+To do this, client may want to exchange data efficiently with the server 'out of band', for example update the UI, or to provide extended functionality using MicroPython as an API.

-WCB adds several features to address these legacy protocol issues:
+WBP adds several features to address these legacy protocol issues:
 1. **Channelized**: Messages are multiplexed across 255 independent channels
 2. **Binary**: Uses WebSocket Binary mode (0x02 see RFC6455) with CBOR encoding instead of text frames and magic bytes
 3. **TFTP-based File Transfers**: File operations use proven TFTP semantics (RFC 1350, 2347, 2348, 2349) with block-based transfers, ACKs, and error handling for reliable, resumable file operations